mihaiwebdev/mihaiwebdev/README.md

 # Hi, I’m Sava Mihai 👋

-- 👀 I’m interested in website development.
+- 👀 I’m interested in Website Development.
-- 🌱 I’m currently learning back end with python and Django framework.
+- 🌱 I’m currently learning Clean Code and Best Practicies.
 - 💞️ I’m looking to share and collect new informations.
-- 🥅 2023 Goals: More Networking.
+- 🥅 2023 Goals: Grow up the network.
+Making a living from programming.

 ### Connect with me: